github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security.md

 To generate the dependency graph, {% data variables.product.company_short %} looks at a repository’s explicit dependencies declared in the manifest and lockfiles.
 When enabled, the dependency graph automatically parses all known package manifest files in the repository, and uses this to construct a graph with known dependency names and versions.

 - The dependency graph includes information on your _direct_ dependencies and _transitive_ dependencies.
 - The dependency graph is automatically updated when you push a commit to {% data variables.product.company_short %} that changes or adds a supported manifest or lock file to the default branch, and when anyone pushes a change to the repository of one of your dependencies.
 - You can see the dependency graph by opening the repository's main page on {% data variables.product.product_name %}, and navigating to the **Insights** tab.{% ifversion dependency-graph-sbom-export %}
 - {% data reusables.dependency-graph.sbom-export %}{% endif %}

-{% ifversion dependency-submission-api %}
 {% data reusables.dependency-submission.dependency-submission-link %}
-{% endif %}

 For more information about the dependency graph, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph)."

 ### What is dependency review

 Dependency review helps reviewers and contributors understand dependency changes and their security impact in every pull request.

 - Dependency review tells you which dependencies were added, removed, or updated, in a pull request.
 You can use the release dates, popularity of dependencies, and vulnerability information to help you decide whether to accept the change.
 - You can see the dependency review for a pull request by showing the rich diff on the **Files Changed** tab.